indygreg/mozilla-build-analyzer/README.rst

 The current state of this project is very alpha.
 Schemas will likely change.
 There are no guarantees that time spent importing data will not be lost.
-But if you have a faster internet connection and don't mind the inconvenience, go right ahead.
+But if you have a fast internet connection and don't mind the inconvenience, go right ahead.

 Planned Features